Syntax for the Google Sheets VLOOKUP function

 Google Sheets VLOOKUP for approximate or closest match

 Google Sheets VLOOKUP function searches the search_key based on approximate or closest match type.
-In this method, Google Sheets VLOOKUP formula first searches for an exact match of search_key, and if exact match is not found then formula looks for a value that is the closest match or next smaller value to search_key.
+In this method, Google Sheets VLOOKUP formula first searches for an exact match of search_key, and if an exact match is not found then, formula looks for a value that is the closest match or next smaller value to search_key.